-If you happen to have proper summer weather mark this recipe for cold winter evenings!
+If you happen to have a proper summer weather right now at yours, make sure to save this recipe for cold winter evenings!
+Recipe taken from a great book 'The River Cottage - Meat'.

 How to make it...